RedSkunk/ELD-screenshots/README.md

 # Introduction

-- A electronic logging device (ELD) is a specialized hours tracker required by law for truck drivers driving in the US as part of US Department of Transport (DOT) regulations
+- An electronic logging device (ELD) is a specialized hours tracker required by law for truck drivers driving in the US as part of US Department of Transport (DOT) regulations
 - Our solution is one of the 50 software solutions certified by the DOT
 - I was responsible for most of the UI design that is still used today, as well as contributed significantly to the frontend and backend codebase of the application
 - Now used by over 3000 truck drivers daily